Gamerkid329/Gamerkid329/README.md

 ## 🎮 Gaming

 # When I'm not coding, you can find me gaming with my team.
 We love to strategize, compete, and have fun together in various games.
-See [Games.text](https://github.com/Gamerkid329/Gamerkid329/blob/main/Games.text)
+See [Games.text](https://github.com/Gamerkid329/Gamerkid329/blob/main/Games.text) See [Github.text](https://github.com/Gamerkid329/Gamerkid329/blob/main/Github.text) To see why Im here >:)

 Thanks for stopping by! 🚀